-The Charlottesville Podcasting Network is a local media outlet that presents audio of radio shows, lectures, and original features to the Central Virginia community and beyond.
-Through a combination of original productions and partnerships with local organizations, CPN has provided thousands of hours of audio programming since launching in April 2005.
+CPN features stories on arts and culture, interviews with news-makers, lectures and public forums, theater previews and more.
+Through a combination of original productions and partnerships with local organizations, CPN has provided thousands of hours of audio programming since it launched.

-There are many ways to access the site.
+There are many ways to access the site

 “Podcasting is a transition medium, meaning, it’s a temporary thing that will continue to change as the Web matures into something a bit more manageable,” Tubbs wrote to a journalist in 2006.